extragoodlabs/jumpwire/README.md

 This repo is licensed under [Apache 2.0](LICENSE).

-An enterprise version of JumpWire is also available with additional features and a web interface for controlling the engine.
+An enterprise version of JumpWire is also available with additional features and a web interface for controlling the gateway.

 To learn more, visit our [pricing page](https://jumpwire.io/pricing).